by Molly Hankwitz, June 2020.

 The anti-logic was clear.
-The Pro Arts audience nodded and grinned.
-Some audience had been there dressed up as the animals.
+The Pro Arts audience grinned.
 “Only about 20 people would know anything at all,” Law stated when asked about secrecy.
 He then recalled how women members were challenged to learn new skills.
-Word processing or food preparation would be sidelined for climbing a long rope three stories to reach the window, instead, or by swimming in freezing-cold water on a dare.
-Contemporary “escape rooms” which come with a high priced ticket and reservation or the adult-only “pirate parties” of the 2000s might be considered bourgeious examples of said- relief from ordinary lifestyles.
+Word processing or food preparation would be sidelined for learning to climb three stories by rope or swimming in freezing-cold water.
+Contemporary “escape rooms” which come with a high priced ticket and reservation or the adult-only “pirate parties” of the 2000s might be considered bourgieous examples of said- relief from lifestyle.